Hong Kong Egg Tarts…Heavenly Taste in the Palm of Your Hand

 So, what makes a good egg tart?
 Obviously, balance is an essential component in cooking of all kinds, and egg tarts are no exception.
 Like any pie, both the filling and crust shell are critical.
 The filling of a good egg tart will look smooth and shiny and will be creamy and moist on the tongue.
 The tart crust generally come in two varieties: cookie base and pastry base.
 The cookie variety, at its best, will be crumbly but not dry.
 A good pastry variety will be flaky and crispy.
 Both will complement the filling, combining a sweet, eggy and buttery flavor.

-There are many places to find good egg tarts in Hong Kong and you should feel free to explore since this wonderful, warm, deliciousness can usually be had for HK$10 or less.
-But the following are some of my favorites.
+They also go great with a classic milk tea, if you like.
+Either way, there are many places to find good egg tarts in Hong Kong and you should feel free to explore since this wonderful, warm, deliciousness can usually be had for HK$10 or less.
+Below are some of my favorite places to get egg tarts.

 Great Hong Kong Egg Tarts